 Effective administrative and organisational arrangements exist for the identification, prevention and management of conflicts of interest when providing investment and ancillary services.

 It is noted that the Bank applies a conflict of interest policy.
-Please refer to section 5 of the MIFID Pre contractual info pack b) Equities Shares & Depositary Receipts and Exchange Traded products
+Please refer to section 5 of the MIFID Pre contractual info pack: